Google’s search engine is technically complex.

 First, I’m going to walk you through exactly how Google’s search engine really works so that you can see that it’s not as difficult to understand as you might think.

 Google’s first job is to ‘crawl’ the web with ‘spiders.’

 These are little automated programs or bots that scour the net for any and all new information.

 The spiders take notes on your website, from the titles you use to the text on each page to learn more about who you are, what you do, and who might be interested in finding you.

 That may sound simplistic on the face of it.

 Google’s next job is to figure out how to best match and display the information in its database when someone types in a search query.
-Scaling becomes a problem again, though.
+Scaling becomes a problem, though.

-And time is of the essence here.
-Speed wins, according to Marissa Mayer back when she worked for Google over a decade ago.
+Time is of the essence here, because speed wins, according to Marissa Mayer back when she worked for Google over a decade ago.

-She reported that when they were able to speed up the time it took the Google Maps home page to load (by cutting down on its size), traffic leaped 10% within seven days and 25% just a few weeks later.
+She reported when they were able to speed up Google Maps’ home page (by cutting down on its size), traffic leaped 10 percent within seven days and 25 percent just a few weeks later.

-Google won the search engine race, then, because it’s able to:
+Google won the search engine race because it’s able to: